octopus-platform/joern/docs/source/installation.rst

 - **Gradle 2.x.** Joern uses the gradle build tool, and some features specific to Gradle 2.0 and above.

+- **wget.** Please make sure wget is installed, as we use it during the installation process to fetch dependencies.

+- **Graphiviz.** Python utilities bundled with joern require graphviz to be installed.

 The following sections offer a step-by-step guide to the installation of Joern, including all of its dependencies.